Architecture Guide

 Region Selection

 The user draws a rectangle on the frozen screenshot overlay.
-The Snipper captures coordinates (x, y, width, height) and sends them back to Main via IPC.
-Pressing Esc cancels the operation.
+The Snipper captures coordinates (x, y, w, h).

 4